12 min readRTB2 Editorial TeamUpdated April 2026

 PEEP

-Titrate per oxygenation
+Titrated per oxygenation and compliance

 I:E Ratio

-1:3–4 for obstructive disease
+Modified for obstructive disease patterns

 Frequently Asked Questions